mimeosd/aniketchavan2211/Linux/Readme.md

   can enter commands by trying them on the keyword and results will be returned in the form of text too.

+## Why Linux ?

+ Although Linux offers high security and stability, users initially disliked the interface because it was not very user-friendly.
+But this was not the case for them.

+ With regular updates and feedback from users,
+ Linux become much more appealing.

+ Every supercomputer runs on Linux!, Linux runs all 500 of the world's fastest supercomputers.
+ It's a default choice when it comes to supercomputers.

+ Linux is everywhere!

+ There are many reasons why Linux is so popular among different fields.
+Here are a few,

+ - **It's Free**:There is no cost for using Linux
+ OS (Desktop or Server distro) and related applications.
+ - **More Choice**: You can't beat Linux here.
+ There are over 600 Linux distros and about 500 in active development.

+ - **Developers Friend**: Developers love Linux.
+ It supports almost all the major programming languages you can think of.
+A rich set of native libraries, a powerful and far better Linux terminal than Windows CLI.